ryan-allan/API/1.3/CONTENTS/METHODS/sendSavedMMSCampaign.md

 <h2>sendSavedMMSCampaign</h2>
 <div><strong>*Postback Notifications for this action are the same as for SendSavedMMS*</strong></div>
 <p><strong>Synopsis:</strong><br />
-This API sends stored content from a specified account using a MMSID to a list of mobile numbers that are subscribed to a campaign.
+This API function sends stored MMS from a specified account using a MMSID to a list of mobile numbers that are currently subscribed to a campaign.
 Recipient addresses are not specified, only the CampaignID is specified.
-Content will be sent from campaign default shortcode.</p>
+Content will be sent from campaign default shortcode.
 <div><strong>Request:</strong></div>
 <pre>&lt;REQUEST&gt;
   &lt;ACTION&gt;sendSavedMMSCampaign&lt;/ACTION&gt;